KeremAR/DevOps-Cheat/GIT/Git-readme.md

 ### Fast-Forward vs Non-Fast-Forward Merge

-**Fast-Forward Merge:** When target branch hasn't diverged, Git simply moves pointer forward
+**Fast-Forward Merge:** When a branch can be directly appended to the tip of the target branch.
+No merge commit is created.

 <table width="100%">
 <tr>